Skip to content

 Before starting your online submission, prepare the required documents:

-• one or two page CV.
-You are encouraged not to include any picture in your CV.
+• One or two-page CV.
+You are encouraged not to include any pictures in your CV.

-• degree transcript(s) issued by your university listing the exams/courses taken at university, grades/marks awarded and (if applicable) the final degree result.
+• Degree transcript(s) issued by your university listing the exams/courses taken at university, grades/marks awarded and (if applicable) the final degree result.
 You should also attach your degree transcript(s) from previous degree(s).
-Do not attach or send supplementary documents that are not strictly requested, such as traineeships diplomas etc.
+Do not attach or send supplementary documents that are not strictly requested, such as traineeship diplomas, etc.

-• Copy of an identity document (such as passport or ID card) - JPG format.
-If you hold dual nationality, you should attach the copy of a second passport/ID card proving your second nationality.
-The copy of your ID document(s) will be only processed by the EUI Administration and the relevant funding authority(ies), it will not be distributed to the EUI Departmental selection committee.
+• Copy of an identity document (such as a passport or ID card) - JPG format.
+If you hold dual nationality, you should attach a copy of a second passport/ID card proving your second nationality.
+The copy of your ID document(s) will only be processed by the EUI Administration and the relevant funding authority(ies), and it will not be distributed to the EUI Departmental selection committee.

 Research Proposal